Causes Of An Accident For Car Mechanical Fails, Who Is At Fault?

-Mechanical failures may not be a leading cause of car accidents in Indiana or in the nation.
+Mechanical fails may not be a leading cause of car accidents in Indiana or in the nation.
 But with cars’ increasing mechanical complexity and recalls on defective parts affecting tens of thousands of vehicles, it’s important to understand how mechanical defects and failure can lead to accidents.

-If mechanical failure is suspected as causing a car crash, investigators will look to see if a car has been properly maintained.
+If mechanical fails are suspected as causing a car crash, investigators will look to see if a car has been properly maintained.
 Performing regular maintenance is critical to car ownership and safe driving.
 If lack of maintenance caused an accident, responsibility would likely fall on the driver.
 However, if a part or parts of the vehicle failed to operate safely and as expected, several parties could be responsible.

 Drivers, Mechanics, and Manufacturers at Fault